DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/date-range-report-parameters.md

     > The start and end parameter values store the selected day's midnight time.
 For instance, if you choose _10/15/2019_, the DateTime value is _10/15/2019 12:00:00 AM_.
 If your date fields include non-midnight time, records for the end date _10/15/2019_ are excluded from a report.
 Use the **GetDate()** function in the **FilterString Editor** to include data for the 10/15/2019 date.
     > ![Filter String - GetDate](../../../../../images/eurd-win-date-ranges-filterstring-getdate.png)

-When users switch to **Preview**, the **Parameters** panel displays the date range parameter.
-After a user submits a start and end date, a report document is displayed with filtered data.
+When you switch to **Preview**, the **Parameters** panel displays the date range parameter.
+After you submit a start and end date, a report document is displayed with filtered data.

 ![A date range parameter's editor in Preview](../../../../../images/eurd-win-date-ranges-parameters-panel.png)